microsoft/AzureAISpeechToolKit/azure-ai-speech-toolkit/README.md

 # azure-ai-speech-toolkit README

-This is the README for your extension "azure-ai-speech-toolkit".
-After writing up a brief description, we recommend including the following sections.
+This extension is aimed to showcase Azure AI Speech Service capabilities.
+Try the "View Sample" command.

 ## Features